-&lt;sup>5 Note, this count of 677, 031 is lower than the 694,030 cited earlier because it represents an unduplicated count of students.
-The chronically absent students listed in Tables 1 (traditional schools) and Table 3 (alternative schools) however include some duplication since chronically absent students enrolled in multiple schools are included in the count for a school each time they missed more than 10 percent of possible days enrolled while attending that school.
+&lt;sup>5 Note, this count of 677, 031 is lower than the 694,030 cited earlier because represents an unduplicated count of students.
+The chronically absent students listed in Tables 1 (traditional schools) and Table 3 (alternative School however include some duplication since chronically students enrolled in multiple schools are included in the count for each of the school each time they missed more than 10% of possible days enrolled while attending that school.

 FIGURE 1.
-Number of Traditional Schools by Chronic Absence and Grade Level
+Number of traditional schools by chronic absence and grade level